Get offer plus promotions and updates. Review our privacy policy.

 The wireless, battery-operated sensor sends a signal as soon as any water touches it.
 Meanwhile, a separate transmitter, located where it’s unlikely to be affected by incoming water, is able to send a message to your security hub so that an alarm sounds, Frontpoint’s monitoring center can reach out to inform you, and you’re able to receive an instant, automated mobile notification.

-heat sensors help save homes and lives
+Smoke and heat sensors help save homes and lives

 Home fires cause incredible amounts of damage, serious injuries, and loss of life.
 According to the National Fire Protection Association (NFPA), an average of almost 400,000 property fires are reported in the United States every year.
 These fires result in an average of almost 3,000 deaths, 12,000 injuries, and billions of dollars of property damage every year.
 And more than twice as many people die in home fires where no smoke alarm is present than in homes with a working smoke detector.